 Current Status

-Seasonal road restrictions are currently in effect.
+Seasonal road restrictions are lifted.

-Effective March 19, 2026
+Effective APRIL 16, 2026

 All load limits have been revised.
 The standard rule is a maximum of 350–400 pounds per inch of tire width, depending on the specific road.
 These temporary restrictions help prevent damage to county roads during the vulnerable spring period.